Czechoslovak Socialist Republic: Religion

 Religion was oppressed and attacked in communist-era Czechoslovakia.
-In 1950 the government executed Operations K and R dismantle monastic life confiscate ecclesiastical property, and bring religious institutions under strict state control.
+In 1950 the government executed Operations K and R, intended to dismantle monastic life, confiscate ecclesiastical property and bring religious institutions under strict state control.
 Later during the 1950s more than 6,000 religious people (some old and sick) received prison sentences averaging more than five years apiece.
 Between 1948 and 1968, the number of priests declined by half, and half the remaining clergy were over sixty years of age.
 In 1991, 46.4% of Czechoslovaks were Roman Catholics, 29.5% were atheists, 5.3% were Evangelical Lutherans, and 16.7% were n/a, but there were huge differences between the 2 constituent republics – see Czech Republic and Slovakia.

 Culture and society

 Health, social welfare and housing

 After World War II, free health care was available to all citizens.
 National health planning emphasized preventive medicine; factory and local health-care centers supplemented hospitals and other inpatient institutions.
 Substantial improvement in rural health care occurred in the 1960s and 1970s.